Skip To Main Content

 Registration

 Please register for the meetings.
+The Facilities Services Program is included with BrightWorks membership.
 Registration helps us plan accordingly for refreshments and handouts provided by our presenters.
 We will send out RSVP reminders before each session.

 View video tutorial for how to register for meetings.